Game modes are a big part of pinball programming and a big part of MPF, so it’s worth taking an in-depth look at what they are and how they work.

 When to use modes¶

 As you read this, it’s natural to think of MPF’s modes like game modes, and certainly that’s a big part of how they’re used.
-But there is no limit to the number of modes that can be active at any one time (and it doesn’t negative affect performance to have dozens of modes running at once), so when you start programming your game you’ll probably end up breaking your game logic into lots of little modes.
+But there is no limit to the number of modes that can be active at any one time (and it doesn’t negatively affect performance to have dozens of modes running at once), so when you start programming your game you’ll probably end up breaking your game logic into lots of little modes.

 For example, skill shot should be implemented as a mode.
 You could create a mode called skill_shot that loads when a new player is up, and while it’s active it can light certain shots and award points and play light shows and animations associated with the skill shot.
 You can also setup a timer that automatically starts running when the ball is plunged, and then when the timer ends, you can configure it to unload the skill shot mode.
 (You would also configure the skill shot mode to stop and unload as soon as the skill shot is made.)
 You might also have modes which track combos, progress towards ball locks, or really anything else you want.